paddytobias/trainingmgmt/PITCHME.md

 * renders text files (written in Markdown) into a website... free! |
 * creates a website from a GitHub repository... free! |
-* powered by Jekyll, a static site generator |
+* powered by Jekyll, a static, open source site generator |
-* remote themes, to standardise styling with CSS |
+* allows remote themes, to standardise styling with CSS |
-* very flexible and lots of options:|
+* very flexible and lots of pre-built options:|
 * https://github.com/jekyll/jekyll/wiki/Themes |

 +++